 Can I choose the manufacturer of the vaccine I get?

-The EUAs for the Pfizer, Moderna and Johnson & Johnson vaccines are very similar.
+The Pfizer COVID-19 vaccine has now received full FDA approval and the Moderna and Johnson & Johnson COVID-19 vaccines have received emergency use authorization (EUA) from the FDA.
+This means that the FDA recommends all three as safe and effective at protecting from severe illness due to COVID-19.
 Since all are ongoing shipments and we're actively opening appointments without holding any vaccine back, we haven't differentiated the appointment types.
 The vaccine used at your appointment is based on availability on the day you're receiving it.
-Read what our experts say about which vaccine is 'best.'

 Would there be any problems if I were to get the COVID-19 vaccine and the flu vaccine at the same time or in close proximity to one another?